Remod-org/MoMRevisited/README.md

 This is a collection of scripts and binaries which can be used to re-enable the game server and client for Memories Of Mars.

 History:
-  On July 25, 2024, 505 Games took servers for the game offline.
+  On June 25, 2024, 505 Games took servers for the game offline.
 This existed as possibly 2 servers on AWS that were used for server and client registration.
 They facilitated a server list and client to server matchmaking.

   Since this time, servers cannot register and will fail to start.
 Clients also cannot be approved for connecting to any server.